cyscale/cyscale.com/src/markdown/blog/2022-07-05-protecting-pii-in-the-cloud.md

 ## How do you safely handle PII in the Cloud?

-According to [IBM](https://newsroom.ibm.com/2021-07-28-IBM-Report-Cost-of-a-Data-Breach-Hits-Record-High-During-Pandemic), PII was the most costly type of data lost in data breaches in 2021, averaging around 180USD/record lost.
+According to [IBM](https://newsroom.ibm.com/2021-07-28-IBM-Report-Cost-of-a-Data-Breach-Hits-Record-High-During-Pandemic), PII was the most costly type of data lost in data breaches in 2021, averaging at around 180USD/record lost.

 There are a few safety precautions that can be taken to increase the safety of private data in the cloud.